jonasschneider/nanowar/README.md

   3. Mutations
     These are proprietary delta formats that can transform one snapshot into another.
 What sets them apart from a snapshot delta is that in addition to changing entity attribute values, they can also contain messages passed between entities, giving them a procedural and temporal dimension.
 They can basically replay a slice of game time.

-    They are the only state representation ever sent over the network, as they contain a form of delta compression.
+    This is the only state representation ever sent over the network, as it is the only one using a form of delta compression.

 implementation details: